Video: Heart histology

 The layer on the atrial side of the cusp is called the lamina atrialis and this layer is mostly formed by elastic and collagen fibers and continues with the subendocardial layer and it’s covered by a layer of endothelial cells which are in contact with the blood circulating through the atrium.

 The layer of the mitral valve cusp that we can see highlighted here is the lamina spongiosa, and that this layer is made up of loose connective tissue as well as some collagenous fibers.
+The lamina spongiosa is most developed at the free margin of the cusp, which comes in contact with the opposing cusp of the mitral valve.

 The third layer of the mitral valve cusp is the lamina fibrosa, and this layer is closer to the ventricular side of the cusp and is made of collagen connecting to the annulus fibrosus.